cyberconcepts/cybertools/wiki/README.txt

 Let's now have a look at the link manager - it should have recorded the link from the page content.

-  >>> from cybertools.wiki.interfaces import ILinkManager
+  >>> from cybertools.link.interfaces import ILinkManager
   >>> linkManager = manager.getPlugin(ILinkManager, linkManagerName)
   >>> links = linkManager.links
   >>> len(links)